apostrophecms/docs/docs/guide/custom-login-requirements.md

 </AposCodeBlock>

 ::: note
 Don't forget to set the `APOS_DEV` environment variable to `1` when developing admin UI code.
-Otherwise Apostrophe will not rebuild the admin UI every time.
+Otherwise Apostrophe will not rebuild the admin UI automatically when you make changes to admin UI code, such as login requirement components.

 If your project is derived from `a3-boilerplate` you can type:

 ```bash
 APOS_DEV=1 npm run dev
 ```

+If this is unfamiliar to you we recommend reading [Customizing the user interface](custom-ui.md) first.
 :::

 **What is happening here?**